-Kim Schmidt is the Onota Township Assessor.
-He may be contacted by phone (231-350-0463) or sending an email to firstname.lastname@example.org.
+Cameron Fuess is the township assessor.
+He may be contacted via phone (224-388-3003) or email (firstname.lastname@example.org).
 The assessor is an appointed official who has the duty to determine the value of properties within the township for taxation.
 He is also responsible for keeping updated records of all properties, recording property changes, and handling land division requests.

 Property Tax Forms